 Note, the popular (and very beautiful) hiking destination of Blue Mountains is not actually in Sydney.
 It's very accessible by car and public transport, however you'll spend at least two hours getting there, plus another two getting back.
 I recommend this if you've got a few days to spend hiking in the one area.

 You could also try Kuringai or Lane Cove National Parks.
 See environment.nsw.gov.au/nationalparks for more information.
-Have fun! almost 6 years agoAnswered by Tara Wells via WorldNomads.com
+Have fun! over 6 years agoAnswered by Tara Wells via WorldNomads.com